oroinc/documentation/user_guide/channel_guide.rst

 3. :ref:`Fill <user-guide-channel-guide-entities>` the Channel with Entities

-4. Once you have finished adding the entities, click :guilabel:`Save and Close` button in the top right corner.
+4. Once you have finished adding the entities, use the *Save* function (click :guilabel:`Save and Close` or :guilabel:`Save` button in the top right corner).
 Success message will appear and your Channel will be saved in the system.

 .. _user-guide-channel-guide-general: